woiza/docker-tvheadend-sundtek-arm64/README.md

 ```

 ### Run:
-So you propably do not need --link and --device:
-In this example i also pass my DVBSky adapter to tvheadend.
 It dont passes the sundtek adapter because it is not installed on the host.

 ```bash
 docker run \